Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 #### The Remote Interlock

 As part of the safety feature set, the drone will not allow arming or execute commands unless a remote control is detected.
-As such, the drone can be safely interacted with if the remote control (the transmitter unit) is off.
+As such, the drone can be safely interacted with, if the remote control (the transmitter unit) is off.

 The remote interlock will also be enabled if the transmitter is out of range of the drone.